Loading figure…

 “Regulating climate change is not a government responsibility.
 (Sep 2018)”

 Chip Roy is a strong advocate for gun rights and opposes more restrictive gun control measures.
-He argues that such measures do not enhance public safety and has received high ratings from the NRA for his positions.
+He has received an 'A' rating from the NRA and has voted against background checks for firearm sales, arguing that such measures do not enhance public safety.

 Chip Roy is a strong advocate for gun rights and opposes more restrictive gun control measures.
-He argues that such measures do not enhance public safety and has received high ratings from the NRA for his positions.
+He has received an 'A' rating from the NRA and has voted against background checks for firearm sales, arguing that such measures do not enhance public safety.

 “More restrictive gun control doesn't protect public safety.
 (Sep 2018)”

-Chip Roy opposes higher taxes on corporations and top earners, advocating instead for a reduction in the burden of the federal tax code.
-He believes in simplifying taxes and has consistently voted against tax increases.
+Chip Roy opposes higher taxes on corporations and top earners, advocating for a reduction in the burden of the federal tax code.
+He believes in simplifying taxes and has stated that he does not support increasing taxes to balance the budget.

-Chip Roy opposes higher taxes on corporations and top earners, advocating instead for a reduction in the burden of the federal tax code.
-He believes in simplifying taxes and has consistently voted against tax increases.
+Chip Roy opposes higher taxes on corporations and top earners, advocating for a reduction in the burden of the federal tax code.
+He believes in simplifying taxes and has stated that he does not support increasing taxes to balance the budget.

 “Reduce burden of federal tax code.
 (Nov 2019)”